jasonacox/ProtosAI/README.md

 A Study in Artificial Intelligence

+This project consist of a collection of scripts that explore capabilities provided by neural networks pre-trained transformers.
+These scripts are based on the Hugging Face (https://huggingface.co/) models.

 ## Setup

-These scripts are based on the Hugging Face (https://huggingface.co/) models.
-Setup required:
+Setup required for these scripts:

 ```bash
 pip install transformers datasets